 On average, new production facilities are built in only 18 months in accordance with a proven production system.
 Every second production machine in our plants was manufactured by our very own Special Machinery department.
 Schaeffler’s global production network ensures that perfection is achieved – whether it be for establishing a new plant, setting up an assembly line, or implementing new machining technology.
 More than two thirds of Schaeffler employees work in production or in areas close to production and have turned Schaeffler’s production system into a success story.

 Schaeffler quickly expands its production in areas where new markets open up.
 The Schaeffler production system is designed to ensure that innovative methods and processes are very quickly transferred from one location to the next.
 Standardization accelerates production startup and thereby makes it possible to respond flexibly to regional market fluctuations.
 Almost every product can be produced at several locations around the world.
-“Our plants are the core of the production system”, says Oliver Jung.
-Strong technological networks ensure that the Special Machinery, Tool Management, and Manufacturing Technology departments, for example, are always up to date throughout the entire Schaeffler world.
+The Schaeffler plants are the core of the production system, for example, are always up to date throughout the entire Schaeffler world.

 Schaeffler expands its global production network by one to two new plants every year.
 In the last 15 years alone construction projects covering more than one million square meters of space have been completed.
 This is the equivalent of 150 soccer fields.
 Furthermore, the numerous existing plants with building extensions have not been included in this calculation.